weecology/DeepForest/docs/getting_started.md

 ```
 with each bounding box on a seperate row.
 The image path is relative to the local of the annotations file.

+We can view predictions by supplying a save dir ("." = current directory).
+Predictions in green, annotations in black.

 ```
 from deepforest import deepforest from deepforest import get_data